xrdocs/software-management/_tutorials/2016-08-26-working-with-ztp.md

 ```

 ### More Complex Example
-In this example, the user has created a CVS file that contains devices serial number followed by the hostname.
-After bootup the system will provide its serial number and query the back-end database using HTTP POST, once it obtains its hostname it will perform a version check, if the version on the system does not match the desired version, the system will change the boot order forcing a boot using iPXE that will hopefully re-image the system to the desired version.
+In this example, the user has placed on the HTTP server a CVS file that contains devices serial number followed by the hostname.
+It also created a basic configuration file on the HTTP server.
+After bootup ZTP will provide its serial number and query the back-end database using HTTP POST, once it obtains its hostname it will perform a version check, if the version on the system does not match the desired version, the system will change the boot order forcing a reboot using iPXE that will hopefully re-image the system to the desired version.
 If the system is running the correct version the script proceed by installing the k9sec package and create a generic RSA key for SSH.
 It will then add a local repository for third party packages and install midnight commander and its dependant packages.
-The script finishes its execution after downloading and applying a simple configuration.
+The script finishes its execution after downloading and applying the configuration.

 **ZTP Script** ncs-5001-rp0_ztp.sh